The Link Between Stress & Resilience

 Do you look back, tired but satisfied (impressed even?) with what you’ve achieved.

-Or do you look back and just feel exhausted and dread that you have to do it all again next week?
+Or do you look back and just feel exhausted?

-Put very simply, that is the difference between good stress and bad stress.
+This is the difference between good stress, and bad stress.

-Stress management is also a key part of resilience, and is covered in our resilience training courses!
+Stress management is a key part of our resilience training courses, helping people gain tools to deal with stress.

 What Is Stress?